vmware-archive/push-android/README.md

 	Both the Analytics and Push Client SDKs require you to specify the base URL for your servers in the `ANALYTICS_BASE_SERVER_URL` and `PUSH_BASE_SERVER_URL` parameters.

-	If you do not want to use the Pivotal CF Mobile Service Analytics Client SDK then set `IS_ANALYTICS_ENABLED` to `false`.
+	If you do not want to use the Pivotal Mobile Services Suite Analytics Client SDK then set `IS_ANALYTICS_ENABLED` to `false`.
 If you are not using the Analytics Client SDK then you may provide a `null` value for the `ANALYTICS_BASE_SERVER_URL` parameter.

 	You must call the `setupAnalytics` method in your `PushSDK` class instance before calling `startRegistration`.